romanofoti/ds_blog/_posts/2017-8-7-keyword_extraction.md

 ## Discussion

 The approach above attains a Mean-F-Score of 0.32 and 0.30 using, respectively, just the title or just the body of the question.
-The results is encouraging, especially because it is obtained with a small training set, without considering title and body simultaneously, and with a very simple preprocessing of the dataset, and offers a good benchmark for further development and/or refinements.
+The result is encouraging, especially because it is obtained with a small training set, without considering title and body simultaneously, and with a very simple preprocessing of the dataset, and offers a good benchmark for further development and/or refinements.

 ## Appendix